On the Interpolation Effect of Score Smoothing in Diffusion Models: Additional Details on the Numerical Experiments

-The training data (with $n=6$) are randomly perturbed from a uniform grid.
+\paragraph{Randomly-spaced in $1$-D} The training data (with $n=6$) are randomly perturbed from a uniform grid.
 We choose $t = 0.1$.
 The NN model has the same architecture as described in Appendix~\ref{app:details_exp_1} and is trained for $15000$ steps using the AdamW optimizer with learning rate $0.00005$.